ajdinameris/gatsby-starter-foundation/src/content/posts/2020-10-05-ultimate-modern-javascript-learning-path-2020.md

 * Import / Export]
 * Default and Named Exports

 ## Web APIs

+Third section in the JavaScript learning path.
 These are the topics you need to learn along the Fundamental and Advanced sections of JavaScript.
 These are not the part of JavaScript language itself, rather they are build on top of the core JavaScript language.
 Topics to learn here are:

 * DOM
 * XHR and Fetch
 * Storage
 * Video and Audio
 * Drawing Graphics

+## Tools and Misc

+Last section in JavaScript learning path.
+There are a few tools that can help you with your development, and are especially required when working with a team.

+### Linters

+Linters are tools that check through your code and tell you if there are any errors present, what type of error they are and in which line of code they are.

+**eslint** is recommended JavaScript linter to learn about.

+### Code Formatters

+Code formatters make sure your code is formatted correctly and according to the styling rules, and should fix any errors that are found.

+**Prettier** is a popular choice, so give it a go.

+### Bundlers

+Bundlers are tools that make your code ready for production.
+They aim in optimization, making your code as small as possible before being uploaded to the server.
+Popular bundlers are:

+* Webpack
+* Rollup
+* Parcel

+### TypeScript

+TypeScript is a nice to know tool, which I stumbled upon while learning Angular.
+TypeScript is a superset of JavaScript which compiles down to JavaScript which browsers can understand.
+Benefits of TypeScript are being able to use latest features in your code, and you get to set the types to your code.
+This static type checking can save you hours of debugging time, and help you find bugs that would only be found at runtime.

+## Disclaimer

+Everything written here is purely my take on this and is by no means the only way to learn JavaScript.
+The point of this post is for you to have a better understanding of the JavaScript knowledge tree, which has been divided in these four branches.
+Knowing all of this more then a strong base with which you can tackle on some of sought after JavaScript frameworks, like React, Angular, Node.js, etc...
+But it won't be enough to make you a FANG developer, and maybe just enough to understand cringey JavaScript jokes (If JavaScript had a child what would it's name be?
+JSON - HAHAHAHAHAHAhaahahah ha ha h, oh boy........)

+Info time: I will soon make a video tutorial on Web Development fundamentals, and will follow it until the Advanced Stages of React and Node.js.
+The name of the project is "From homeless to FANG developer".

+If you have any suggestions, or think that I might have missed something, please let me know.
+You can reach out to me at:

+biz.meris@gmail.com

+Thank you for reading this, and I hope it was helpful to you.

+Meris Tarhanis